 I wrote it right after gay marriage became legal.
 It was just something I was interested in exploring—I wanted to create a character who has a lot of questions and criticisms of gay marriage.
 I also wanted to write my dream role and I wanted to play a big, loud, gay drunk mess that I don’t see getting written that much.
 We all kind of know that guy.

 Did you intentionally set out to write a gay anti-hero?

 For years we had stereotypical, sassy characters.
 They weren’t threatening, they were funny, and everyone loved them.
 Then we decided that that was stereotypical and we needed to shy away from that.
 A lot of gay characters now are really normal, aggressively boring people who say “I happen to be gay, dude.”
 That’s great that we normalized gay, but I’m interested in going deeper and exploring how we treat each other.

 I was invited to a wedding where they asked the guests not to wear bright colors or bold patterns.
 My friend who invited us, she just wanted everyone to look really pretty by wearing neutral tones.
 I thought “Is that what we [gay people] are doing to ourselves?
 Are we just scrubbing ourselves of brightness and boldness in the name of being like everybody else?”

-Bright Colors and Bold Patterns plays at New York’s Soho Playhouse from November 12 to January 8, 2018.
+Bright Colors and Bold Patterns returns November 12 at Soho Playhouse in New York.